Entrepreneurial and Applied Business Studies

 Program Learning Outcomes

-9) Identify and describe important business development principles which could include forms of ownership operations or business management.
+9.Discuss important business concepts which may include forms of business ownership, operations or business management.

 Requirements for Program Entrance